-13 Id. (citing Transmission Relay Loadability Reliability Standard, Order No. 759, 138 FERC ¶ 61,197 (2012)).
+$^{^{13}}$ Id. (citing Transmission Relay Loadability Reliability Standard, Order No. 759, 138 FERC ¶ 61,197 (2012)).

-the third portion of the Order No. 733 directives, relay operation during stable power swings, as part of a separate phase of the project.
-14
+of the Order No. 733 directives, relay operation during stable power swings, as part of a separate phase of the project.14

-8. The stated purpose of PRC-025-1 is "[t]o set load-responsive protective relays associated with generation Facilities at a level to prevent unnecessary tripping of generators during a system disturbance for conditions that do not pose a risk of damage to the associated equipment."
-Proposed Reliability Standard PRC-025-1 would apply to any generator owner, transmission owner, or distribution provider "that applies load-responsive protective relays at the terminals of the Elements listed in 3.2, Facilities."
-Facilities," in turn, are defined in section 3.2 of the proposed standard as:
+8. NERC explained that the stated purpose of PRC-025-1 is "[t]o set load-responsive protective relays associated with generation Facilities at a level to prevent unnecessary tripping of generators during a system disturbance for conditions that do not pose a risk of damage to the associated equipment."
+Reliability Standard PRC-025-1 will apply to any generator owner, transmission owner, or distribution provider "that applies load-responsive protective relays at the terminals of the Elements listed in 3.2, Facilities."
+The term "facilities," in turn, is defined in section 3.2 of the proposed standard as:

-Elements associated with Bulk Electric System (BES) generating units and generating plants, including those ... identified as Blackstart Resources in the Transmission Operator's system restoration plan:
+Elements associated with Bulk Electric System (BES) generating units and generating plants, including those . . . identified as Blackstart Resources in the Transmission Operator's system restoration plan: